fortify/sample-parser/README.md

         ```

-        - `type` is type of the attribute field
+        - `type` is the attribute field type
-        - `key` is name of the vulnerability attribute that must be displayed
+        - `key` is name of the vulnerability attribute to display
-        - `templateId` identifies the way how attribute values must be represented
+        - `templateId` identifies how to represent attribute values
         - `dataType` defines the exact type of the attribute value.
-This attribute is used to format value of vulnerability attribute
+This is used to format the vulnerability attribute value

-        Template rendering engine currently supports 4 types:
+        Template rendering engine currently supports four types:
-        - `SIMPLE` - simple section without any special styling
+        - `SIMPLE` - simple section with no special styling
         - `COLLAPSE` - collapsible panel
-        - `TITLEBOX` - this type of field will be displayed as a title
+        - `TITLEBOX` - field type to be displayed as a title
-        - `PRIMARYTAG` - this type says that field should be rendered as a primary custom tag value.
-Please refer to SSC documentation about the custom tags
+        - `PRIMARYTAG` - this type says that the field is to be rendered as a primary custom tag value.
+For more information, see the SSC documentation about the custom tags.

-        List of supported data types: `string`, `date` and `float`.
+        List of supported data types: `string`, `date` and `float`

-        It is also possible to combine attributes into logical groups with common header.
+        You can combine attributes into logical groups with a common header.
 This construction should be used to do so.

         ```javascript
             {